Moderator Role

 For a step-by-step breakdown of how to handle tickets, be sure to check out **Ticketing How-To’s**.
 We’re here to support you every step of the way, and we’re excited to have you on board!

-HANDLING REPORTS AND REVIEWING LOGS
+#### HANDLING REPORTS AND REVIEWING LOGS <a href="#getting-into-your-first-ticket" id="getting-into-your-first-ticket"></a>

 When handling reports, it's important that we have clear and valid evidence. **All submitted clips must be at least two minutes long and include sound for context.** The only exceptions to this rule are reports involving **F8 quitting, exploiting, or slurs**.